 Oh, and you’ll notice that it’s not entirely Dorset based either because I love backpacking the long distance footpaths and wild camping.
 I have backpacked a variety of long distance trails including, The Wainwright Coast to Coast, The Pembrokeshire Coast Path (twice), The Dales High Way, The South Downs Way, The Cotswold Way, The Wessex Ridgeway, The Mendip Way, The Dorset Coast Path (numerous times) etc etc, and I hope to continue to do this as long as I am able.
 I have also walked a lot in Wales, the Lake District and occasionally in Scotland.
 You will even find posts on other countries too 🙂 !

 In addition to the above, I also have a creative streak, producing very non-masterpieces of art and poetry, and even whittling 🙂 !
 For those who enjoy posts on creative, Christian/spiritual, reflective and lifestyle matters, there are some included here but I have also set up a new blog which I have called Time to Reflect.
 The strap line for this is ‘towards a better self and a better world’ which I think sums up the blog’s intention.
-At least one person will benefit from that blog, and that is me, because I am learning the lessons I blog about myself!
+At least one person will benefit from that blog, and that is me, because, as a Christian and a pilgrim travelling along this path we call life, I am myself seeking to learn the lessons I blog about!

 Oh, and just to clarify and to avoid confusion, I am not connected in any way with the Ramblers Association, I am just a lone walker and blogger who goes by the name The Dorset Rambler 🙂 !

 I set up this blog some 10 years ago and there are now well over 400 posts.
 My purpose in all my writings is to educate, inform and inspire and I hope I succeed in that in some small way.